locationtech/geomesa/CONTRIBUTING.md

 Coding Standards
 ----------------

-* An initial pull request should consist of a single commit, rebased on top of the current master branch.
+* An initial pull request should consist of a single commit, rebased on top of the current main branch.
   * Additional commits can be added in response to code review comments.
 * The commit message must consist of a JIRA ticket number followed by a short description, with additional information in bullets below as required.